blimey85/blimey85.github.io_source/source/_posts/2013-04-12-the-joys-of-coffeescript.markdown

 tags: coffeeScript jquery

 ---
 I just used Coffeescript for the first time.
 I’ve copied and pasted Coffeescript code before, of course, but this was the first time I had used it with my own code.
 And I’ll admit I cheated.
-I started with JQuery and then ran it through a converter ([http://js2coffee.org/](http://js2coffee.org/)).
+I started with JQuery and then ran it through a converter ([http://js2coffee.org/](http://js2coffee.org/)).<!-- more -->

 **JQuery**: